vinsco30/tskf_estimator_pkg/README.md

 - Estimator function
 - Coversion of input from the Gazebo from NED to ENU)
 - Everything done only on hummingbird model
+- Tests with the estimator (it works but very slowly)

 ### To Do
-- Conversion of the motor velocities or modify the entry model of the linearized system
+- Improvement of the estimation (check the function and conversion from the models and the paper)
-- Complete tests
+- Implementation for the other gazebo models

 ## References
 <a id="1">[1]</a>